 Common SHTF Situations that Happen Every Year

-Even if you are employed, the economic situation in your area could make it so that you are unable to make ends meet, no matter how many hours a week you work.
-A sharp rise in inflation can cause you to get behind in house payments.
+Even if you have stable employment, a larger economic collapse could make it difficult to make ends meet, no matter how many hours a week you work.
+A sharp rise in inflation could cause you to get behind in house payments.
 An expensive medical procedure can wipe out your savings.
-Any of these situations can result in a financial pinch that – if you aren’t prepared for it – can become an SHTF scenario.
+Any of these situations can result in a financial hardship that – if you aren’t prepared for it – can become an SHTF situation.

 Worldwide, natural disasters kill approximately 90,000 people each year and have serious consequences for another 160 million.
 The type and severity of a natural disaster in your area depends on your location.
 Obviously, those that live near Mount Saint Helen have a higher likelihood of experiencing a volcanic SHTF scenario than those that live in New Jersey.

-Not only do natural disasters cause physical damage to an area, but they can also spawn a situation of financial hardship.
-If your home is destroyed in a wildfire, then you are affected both physically and economically.
-Being displaced in a hurricane means you aren’t able to work.
+Not only do natural disasters cause physical damage to an area, but they can also spawn financial hardship.
+If your home is destroyed in a wildfire, then you are often affected physically, emotionally, and economically.

-If you are injured in an earthquake, your finances will take a hit too.
-Tornadoes and floods can destroy homes, businesses, and other effects.
-Not having enough provisions stocked away and finding out there is no way to get to the store in a blizzard can be a serious oversight on your part, leading to an SHTF scenario.
+Tornadoes and floods can destroy homes, businesses, and have other effects.
+Not having enough provisions stocked away can be a serious oversight on your part, leading to a worsening SHTF situation.

 I’m not talking about an electromagnetic pulse (EMP) nuclear attack here, though an EMP could occur as a result of a coronal mass ejection (CME), lightning strike, or powerline surges.
 Those are not common; however, there are ways to protect your home against one.